kugogt/SRRGAN-U-Net-PatchGan/README.md

 Ciao! 👋 Welcome to this personal Computer Vision project, an evolution of [my previous work on image super-resolution](https://github.com/kugogt/SR-Restoration-images-U-Net/tree/main).
 This work implements a complete image-to-image pipeline, where a U-Net-based generator is trained adversarially against a PatchGAN discriminator.
 The primary goal is to move beyond the limitations of traditional pixel-wise losses (like MAE) and generate images that are not only accurate but also perceptually sharp and realistic.

-Training was done on the DFK2K dataset and the test evaluation on BSDS100 dataset.
+Training was done on the **DFK2K** dataset and the test evaluation on **BSDS100** dataset.

-**Please note**:The Jupyter Notebook in this repository (srrgan-u-net-patchgan.ipynb) is provided without cell outputs to keep the repository lightweight and git-friendly.
+**Please note**:The Jupyter Notebook in this repository (*srrgan-u-net-patchgan.ipynb*) is provided without cell outputs to keep the repository lightweight and git-friendly.
 - 🔗 For a complete, fully rendered version with all outputs and visualizations, [please view the project on Kaggle](https://www.kaggle.com/code/marcorosato/srrgan-u-net-patchgan)
-- 🖼️ The visualization of the results can be still found at the bottom here!
+- 🖼️ The visualization of the results can be still found here at the bottom!

 ---